rbisdorff/Digraph3/docSphinx/tutorial.rst

 Notice that the stable low vector characterises the **negative membership** part, whereas, the stable high vector characterises the **positive membership** part (see Lines 9-10 above).
 The bipolar **disjunctive fusion** assembles eventually both stable parts into the correct pre-kernel characteristic vector (Line 12).

-The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifying the same pre-kernel as a *terminal* instance, will hence produce exactly the same result.
+The adjacency matrix of a symmetric digraph staying *unchanged* by the transposition operator, the previous computations, when qualifying the same kernel as a *terminal* instance, will hence produce exactly the same result.

-It is worthwhile noticing again the essential computational role, the logical **indeterminate value 0.0** is playing in this dual fixpoint algorithm implementation.
-To implement such kind of algorithms without this logical neutral term, would be like implementing numerical algorithms without a possible usage of the number 0.
-Infinitely many *impossibility results* would come up.
+It is worthwhile noticing again the essential computational role, the logical **indeterminate value 0.0** is playing in this dual fixpoint algorithm.
+To implement such kind of algorithms without a logical **neutral term** would be like implementing numerical algorithms without a possible usage of the number 0.
+Infinitely many trivial *impossibility theorems* and *dubious logical results* come up.

 Back to :ref:`Tutorial-label`